geunhokye/CA_drought/README.md

 * [animals](https://github.com/kcucchi/CA_drought/tree/master/data/raw_data/animals) contains detailed reporting, collection, testing, and WNV-status data for birds and mosquitoes; separated into individual csvs for each year data is available

+* [caseCounts_westnile](https://github.com/kcucchi/CA_drought/tree/master/data/raw_data/caseCounts_westnile) contains case counts downloaded from westnile.ca.gov.
-* [caseCounts_westnile](https://github.com/kcucchi/CA_drought/tree/master/data/raw_data/caseCounts_westnile) contains two subfolders: folder[weekly](https://github.com/kcucchi/CA_drought/tree/master/data/raw_data/caseCounts_westnile/weekly) has for each year: a csv for weeks 1-53 of that year reporting the number of human cases, dead birds, mosquito pools, and sentinel chickens in that week and folder[yearly](https://github.com/kcucchi/CA_drought/tree/master/data/raw_data/caseCounts_westnile/yearly) contains this info summed over all weeks for the entire year
+  * [weekly](https://github.com/kcucchi/CA_drought/tree/master/data/raw_data/caseCounts_westnile/weekly) has for each year: a csv for weeks 1-53 of that year reporting the number of human cases, dead birds, mosquito pools, and sentinel chickens in that week and folder
+  * [yearly](https://github.com/kcucchi/CA_drought/tree/master/data/raw_data/caseCounts_westnile/yearly) contains this info summed over all weeks for the entire year

 * [health](https://github.com/kcucchi/CA_drought/tree/master/data/raw_data/health) contains data from CA Health and Human Services (CHHS) for valley fever (to be expanded on) and WNV case counts for each county

+See more extended description of datasets inside folder hierarchy.

 ### R